reaitten/reaitten/README.md

-## heyo, this is me, reaitten. :smile:
+# hey, this is me, reaitten. :smile:

 ## connect w/ me